-Our Field Services Division is led by Captain James Patton and is comprised of the following divisions:
+Our Field Services Division is led by Captain Robert Newman and is comprised of the following divisions:

 The FLEX TEAM is a unit within the Field Services Division, whose primary function is to support patrol officers in facilitating problem solving efforts throughout the community utilizing community policing initiatives and crime suppression operations.
 The team is comprised of officers whose main objective is to address and resolve specific community needs/concerns without having to respond by way of traditional radio calls for service.
 FLEX Team schedules are adjustable and flexible so that they have the ability to address specific issues such as probation/ parole/ PRCS searches, surveillance, search/arrest warrant preparation/service, and conduct enforcement/investigation(s) specific to those community problems they are addressing.